 The tribunal ruled that ‘it was persuaded that the complete absence of a disciplinary process with no right of appeal did not fall within the band of reasonable responses open to an employer in justifying the fairness of a summary dismissal on the grounds of gross misconduct for a first disciplinary offence.’

-An employee being imprisoned will hopefully not arise too often, but a business must react promptly and understand what you can do within the limits of the law.
+Events leading to termination of employment in the event of a custodial sentence will hopefully not arise too often, but a business must react promptly and understand what you can do within the limits of the law.
 Before taking any action, it must be considered: